top of page

 Final Thoughts

 At the end of the day, ultimately, I don’t mind someone being told or labeled as having IBS.
-By receiving this diagnosis, it tells me that they have been checked for more serious conditions by a physician and that they have gut issues that requires more investigative work, which is something for me to work with.
+By receiving this diagnosis, it tells me that they have been checked for more serious conditions by a physician and that they have gut issues that require more investigative work, which is something for me to work with.
 What I do mind is people who are still suffering and don’t know where to turn or what to do because receiving an IBS diagnosis seems so final and there isn’t a treatment for IBS, only for the root causes for IBS.

 If you have received an IBS diagnosis, I would recommend finding a functional practitioner to work with that can help identify and address your specific underlying causes because there is always a reason for a symptom.